Wondering how to cook a turkey? This is the easiest, most basic, step-by-step guide for how to cook a turkey for a stress-free Thanksgiving.

 How Long To Cook A Turkey

-Calculate out how long it will take to roast the turkey.
+- Calculate how long it will take to roast the turkey.
 Look at the turkey cooking times chart above.
 Figure out the roasting time by weight whether your turkey is stuffed or unstuffed.

 Put the turkey in a large roasting pan, breast side up.
 Cover and roast the turkey until it reaches 165˚F in the breast.